Welcome to the 2nd edition of our newsletter blog: Solar Power Questions – Learn from IPS.

 - Basic Charge $0.53/day ($32.09 based on 60 day billing period.)

-BC HYDRO rate increase as of Apr.
-1st 2017
+BC HYDRO rate increase of 3% will come into effect as of Apr.
+1st 2018

 Bi-monthly Residential Service: